Convergence and Applications of ADMM on the Multi-convex Problems: Abstract

 \section{Abstract}

-In recent years, although the Alternating Direction Method of Multipliers (ADMM) has been empirically applied widely for many multi-convex applications, delivering an impressive performance in areas such as adversarial learning and nonnegative matrix factorization, there remains a dearth of generic work on multi-convex ADMM with a theoretical guarantee under mild conditions.
-In this paper, we propose a novel generic framework of multi-convex inequality-constrained ADMM (miADMM) with multiple coupled variables in both objective and constraints.
-Theoretical properties such as convergence conditions and properties are discussed and proven.
-Several important applications are discussed as special cases under our miADMM framework.
-These cases are from a wide variety of topical machine learning problems.
-Extensive experiments on one synthetic dataset and ten real-world datasets related to multiple applications demonstrate the proposed framework's effectiveness, scalability, and convergence properties.
+In recent years, although the Alternating Direction Method of Multipliers (ADMM) has been empirically applied widely to many multi-convex applications, delivering an impressive performance in areas such as nonnegative matrix factorization and sparse dictionary learning, there remains a dearth of generic work on proposed ADMM with a convergence guarantee under mild conditions.
+In this paper, we propose a generic ADMM framework with multiple coupled variables in both objective and constraints.
+Convergence to a Nash point is proven with a sublinear convergence rate $o(1/k)$.
+Two important applications are discussed as special cases under our proposed ADMM framework.
+Extensive experiments on ten real-world datasets demonstrate the proposed framework's effectiveness, scalability, and convergence properties.
+We have released our code at \url{https://github.com/xianggebenben/miADMM}.